iExecBlockchainComputing/documentation/for-developers/confidential-computing/choose-your-tee-framework.md

 After understanding the fundamentals of Confidential Computing and explaining the technologies behind it, it is time to roll up our sleeves and get hands-on with [enclaves](intel-sgx-technology.md#enclave).
 In this guide, we will focus on protecting an application - that is already compatible with the iExec platform - using SGX, and without changing the source code.
 That means we will use the same code we [previously](../your-first-app.md#build-your-app) deployed for a basic iExec application.

+Two TEE frameworks are supported on the iExec platform:

+- Scone
+- Gramine

 ## Scone

 Scone protects the confidentiality and integrity of the data and the code without needing to modify or recompile the application.